 Churches sometimes use old fashioned and unusual words.
-Some of the members of Sunday Club have made this collection of words for parts of the church.
+Some of the members of Junior Church have made this collection of words for parts of the church.

 Aisle: generally the passages to the side of the main part of the church (the nave) although there is often also a central aisle, as there is in our church.